geofrenzy/cordova-plugin-fencing-agent/README.md

             ]
         }
     ],
+    //This is a GeoDomain object
+    // (window.plugins.fencingAgent.GeoDomain)
+    "geodomain": {
+        /*
+            This can be any of
+            `DWELLING`,
+            `EXITED`,
+            `ENTERED`,
+            or `AMBIENT`.

-    "geodomain": {//This is a Geodomain object (window.plugins.fencingAgent.Geodomain)) "status": "EXITED",//This can be any of `DWELLING`, `EXITED`, `ENTERED`, or `AMBIENT`. `DWELLING` is when an agent has been outside of a fence for a certain time, exited is when that time hasn't happened yet, and the other two have the same relationship (`DWELLING` is to `AMBIENT` as `EXITED` is to `ENTERED`) The dwell time cannot be specified in the Cordova SDK yet.
+            `DWELLING` is when an agent has been outside of a fence for a certain time, and `EXITED` is when that time hasn't passed yet.
+The other two have the same relationship:
+            (`DWELLING` is to `AMBIENT` as `EXITED` is to `ENTERED`) The dwell time cannot be specified in the Cordova SDK yet.
+        */
+        "status": "EXITED",
+        //This is actually a Date object, not just a string.
+        "retrievalTime": "2017-12-19T22:00:56.198Z",
+        /*
-        "retrievalTime": "2017-12-19T22:00:56.198Z",//This is actually a Date object, not merely a string "requirements": [//Each Geodomain has a set of requirements of different types (described by `baseType` in each requirement object.)
+            Each GeoDomain has a set of requirements of different types (described by `baseType` in each
+            Requirement object.)
+        */
+        "requirements": [
+            /*
-            {//This is a Color Requirement, and it's fairly self-descriptive.
+                This is a Color Requirement, and it's fairly self-descriptive.
+            */
+            {
                 "baseType": "COLOR",
                 "red": 0,
                 "blue": 255,
                 "green": 97,
                 "alpha": 255
             },
+            /*
-            {//This is an Interval Requirement, which is basically a number line alternating between "on" and "off".
+                This is an Interval Requirement, which is basically a number line alternating between "on" and "off".
                  Note that this is not a single span, despite its name.
+Also, the object
+                (`window.plugins.fencingAgent.IntervalEntitlement`)
-Also, the object (`window.plugins.fencingAgent.IntervalEntitlement`) contains a method, `getStateAtPoint`, which will tell you whether the interval applies, given the point on the interval.
-Note that values lower than `floor` or higher than `ceiling` will throw an error.
+                 contains a method, `getStateAtPoint`,
+                which will tell you whether the interval is "on" at a given point.
+            */
+            {
                 "baseType": "INTERVAL",
+                /*
-                "stateChangePoints": [//These are all of the places where the number line switches between its true and false states.
+                    These are all of the places where the number line switches between its true and false states.
+                */
+                "stateChangePoints": [
                     0.5,
                     1.5,
                     2,